Riley Law Office Home Page

 I offer a very reasonable flat fee for the drafting of all three of these documents for both married parties, partners, or individuals.
 Call or e-mail my office for a quote on these services.

-Please also refer to basic estate planning, power of attorney, health care provisions and long term care concerns.
+Please also refer to basic estate planning, power of attorney and health care provisions.

 Contact Riley Law Office

-If Attorney Tim Riley can be of assistance to you with your legal situation, please call Riley Law Office for a free initial consultation at 608.251.2255 or email Attorney Riley.
+If Attorney Riley may be of assistance to you with your legal situation, please contact him for a free initial consultation at (608) 833-3880.
 Attorney Riley will be happy to speak with you with no obligation on your part.

-If Attorney Timothy Riley may be of assistance to you and help you with your legal situation, please call Riley Law Offices at 608.251.2255.
-Tim will be happy to speak with you with no obligation on your part.
+If I may be of assistance to you and help you with your legal situation, please contact me at (608) 833-3880.
+I will happy to speak with you with no obligation on your part.